Overview

 The Adviser does not have physical custody of any accounts or assets.
 Client

-accounts are generally custodied at an independent custodian.
+accounts are held in custody at an Independent Custodian.
 However, the Adviser

-of deduct the client’s quarterly fees from the customer’s account at the custodian.
+to deduct a Client’s quarterly fees from a Client’s account at the Custodian.
+Custody

-Custody is also disclosed in Form ADV because the Adviser has authority to transfer
+is also disclosed in Form ADV because the Adviser has authority to transfer money

 (SLOA).
 Accordingly, the Adviser will follow the safeguards specified by the SEC